DrakeLab/thermal-properties-mbps/README.md

 Notes
 ---------------------------
-Knit 'manuscript.Rmd' to obtain the figures in the manuscript.
+Knit 'manuscript-figures.Rmd' to obtain the figures in the manuscript.
 For full caption descriptions, see the main text.
+Figures are output to the 'doc' folder.

-The data from the analyses we conducted can be obtained by running the scripts in the 'code' folder get-mosquito-traits.R then get-analysis-dfs.R
+The data from the analyses conducted can be obtained by running the scripts in the 'code' folder get-mosquito-traits.R then get-analysis-dfs.R .
+Results are then output to the 'results' folder.